Zenika/sensei/README.md

 - `sensei serve /path/to/training-material-folder`
 - Navigate to `http://localhost:8080/slides.html` for slides and `http://localhost:8080/labs.html` for labs

 ### Generating PDFs

-PDFs are generated inside PDF folder from webpack bundle (dist folder)
+- PDFs are generated inside PDF folder from webpack bundle (dist folder)
+- Use this url `http://localhost:8080/slides.html?print-pdf`to print Slides from your Chrome browser.

 #### Using Node.js